-As you roll into ‘Rocky’, either by plane, train or automobile, you can’t help but get a sense of the vastness of the state of Queensland.
+As you roll into ‘Rocky’ in central Queensland, either by plane, train or automobile, you can’t help but get a sense of the vastness of this state.

 Rockhampton is located 600 kilometres north of Brisbane, and it’s another 700 kilometres on to Townsville.
 Head west from Rocky for 700 kilometres and you’ll eventually reach Longreach.
 This region is big.